ZVR999/Cybersecurity/README.md

 Hello and welcome to my portfolio!

 I'm in the processing trying to figure out how to display my skills and whatnot.
 When completed, you'll see a site with the majority of what you'd like to see about a candidate.
-Proof of their skills, certs, projects being worked on (FORMAT UPDATE: Portfolio will now only show 4 projects that will be worked on as I gain more certs and work towards my degrees in Cybersecurity)
+Proof of their skills, certs, degrees, and projects being worked on (FORMAT UPDATE: Portfolio will now only show 4 projects that will be worked on as I gain more certs and work towards my degrees in Cybersecurity)

 This portfolio is hosted through gitpages at https://zvr999.github.io/Portfolio/